 Letters of Recommendation

 Begin now with thinking about and asking for letters of recommendation.
 You will need a minimum of three letters for scholarships.
 It is important to think of who can attest to your varied abilities.
 Consider asking a teacher who can speak to your writing or verbal abilities and one who can attest to your math or technical skills.
 Consider who might be able to best discuss your character traits.
-Be sure to provide references that represent you as a well-rounded student. (link: tips in asking for letters of rec or steps to asking…).
+Provide references that represent you as a well-rounded student.

 Social Media - What will colleges & employers look at?

 How to Manage your Online Reputation - from bestcolleges.com

 Attend the RMACAC Spring College Fair - this annual event allows you to meet over 80+ college reps, and learn about your out of state and in state options.

 College Fair Tips - Use these tips from NACAC to make the most out of the experience.

 Provide your information one time through a simple, online registration page instead of dozens of times on prospect cards at each college table.